AlphaSolid/AlphaSolid/README.md

 - 🐧 I’m looking to collaborate on a **sus** project

 - 📫 How to reach me?
-There's no need to do that, bye
+I dont think there's a need to do that, bye

 <!---
 AlphaSolid/AlphaSolid is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.